SecureStackCo/actions-all-in-one/README.md

 ```
 ## Create your SecureStack API Key as GitHub Secret

-1. Log in to [SecureStack](https://app.securestack.com) and go to the Profile -> GENERATE KEY screen.
+1. Create a SecureStack account using your GitHub credentials.
+You get 20 scans for free and you don't need to add a credit card.
+2. Once you are logged in go to "Settings" in the black drawer on the left, and then -> API tab.
-2. Generate an API key and copy the value.
+3. Generate an API key and copy the value.
-3. Go to Settings for your GitHub repository and click on Secrets -> Actions at the bottom left.
+4. Go to Settings for your GitHub repository and click on Secrets -> Actions at the bottom left.
-4. Create a new secret named SECURESTACK_API_KEY and paste the value from step 2 into the field.
+5. Create a new secret named SECURESTACK_API_KEY and paste the value from step 2 into the field.

 ## Retreiving your SecureStack Application ID